valeriupredoi/valeriupredoi.github.io/pages/smt-european-ocean-platform.md

 10 reference configurations are available for now, with their downloadable input files.
 These may evolve, depending on the area of interest of NEMO community and Consortium, following two main objectives: to allow the possibility to run a given configuration on a platform to be check that it works properly and to give a demonstrator to the user/project in order to build his own configuration.

 **Test cases**
 The NEMO community is sharing https://github.com/NEMO-ocean/NEMO-examples, a GitHub collecting simple configurations based on NEMO to study specific oceanic physical processes and to be used for training.
-This repository is open for addition of test cases from any member of the community (developers so as users). |
+This repository is open for addition of test cases from any member of the community (developers so as users).

-Most of these information have been collected from [NEMO´s homepage](https://www.nemo-ocean.eu/).
-They have been last updated on Feb 15, 2022
+*Most of these information have been collected from [NEMO´s homepage](https://www.nemo-ocean.eu/).
+They have been last updated on Feb 15, 2022.*